 If you are selling or thinking about selling online courses, you don’t have to do much searching to come up with a Teachable review.
-There are plenty out there.
-What makes this the best Teachable review, aside from the fact that it is extremely thorough, is that it is written by someone with:
+There are plenty of Teachable reviews out there.
+What makes this the best one (IMHO), aside from the fact that it is extremely thorough, is that it is written by someone with:

 - More than 20 years of experience in the e-learning industry, with a specific focus on businesses that sell education (as opposed to, for example, corporate training departments, that do not have to convince their learners to buy)